-Life on Earth is sustained based on a fine balance between various ecosystems such as rainforests, glaciers, oceans, and volcanoes as well as various climate cycles all working in tandem.
-About a decade ago, Johan Rockström, the director of the Potsdam Institute for Climate Impact Research (PIK), devised the concept of “nine planetary boundaries,” which signify a tipping point after which they can't support Earth.
-He revealed in the Planetary Health Check Report 2024, that six boundaries have been breached and the seventh is struggling against human interference, threatening life on Earth.
+Life on Earth depends on a delicate balance between ecosystems like rainforests, glaciers, oceans, and volcanoes, along with interconnected climate cycles.
+Around a decade ago, Johan Rockström, director of the Potsdam Institute for Climate Impact Research (PIK), introduced the concept of "nine planetary boundaries"—tipping points beyond which Earth's ecosystems may no longer sustain life.
+In the 2024 Planetary Health Check Report, Rockström revealed that six of these boundaries have already been breached, and a seventh is nearing collapse due to human activities, posing a severe threat to life on Earth.

 Representative Image Source: A conceptual image of Earth with one half showing lush greenery and the other half showing dry, cracked soil, representing environmental contrast.
 (Getty Images)

-These findings are published in the journal called Science Advances.
-According to Global Commons Alliance, the nine planetary boundaries for Earth are “biosphere integrity, climate change, land-system change, freshwater change, nutrient cycles, ocean acidification, aerosol pollution, ozone, and novel entities which include pollutants like plastic.”
-Out of these, six boundaries have already been disturbed, while the seventh, ocean acidification, is at the edge of reaching its threshold, as per the health-check report, first conducted in September 2023.
+These findings were published in Science Advances.
+According to the Global Commons Alliance, the nine planetary boundaries include “biosphere integrity, climate change, land-system change, freshwater use, nutrient cycles, ocean acidification, aerosol pollution, ozone depletion, and novel entities like plastic pollutants.”
+Of these, six have already been disrupted, and the seventh—ocean acidification—is nearing its critical threshold, according to the 2023 health-check report.

 “Our updated diagnosis shows that vital organs of the Earth system are weakening, leading to a loss of resilience and rising risks of crossing tipping points.
 Six of the nine planetary boundaries are transgressed and put into context in the report by high-resolution spatial maps of local and regional trends for all nine boundaries.
 The message is clear, local actions impact the planet, and a planet under pressure can impact everyone, everywhere.
 Securing human well-being, economic development, and stable societies requires a holistic approach where the protection of the planet takes center stage,” Levke Caesar, PIK Scientist and study lead author, said in a statement.